AI4SH/in-situ_data/README.md

 # AI4SoilHelath in-situ data

 The [EU Soil Mission][EUSoilMission] supported project [AI4SoilHealth][AI4SH] includes a component ("work-package") on in-situ soil sampling.
 In total 13 different methods were tested for in-situ data sampling and analysis.
-Links to documentation and data for the different methods are available in the left panel and under the short description of each method on this page.
+This repository contains the AI4SH in-situ database.

 ## Data access and organisation